Gurenax/node-aws-lambda-function/README.md

   callback(null, response)
 }
 ```

+## Install
+1. Make sure to `yarn install` since this app uses the Ramda package.

 ## Deployment to AWS Lambda
 1. Zip the contents of this folder (not the folder itself).